liordanon/Poincare-Disk-Model-Tutorial/README.md

-# Poincare-Model-Tutorial
+# Poincare-Disk-Model-Tutorial
-Tutorial of the Poincare Disk Model in Jupyter Notebook
+Tutorial of the Poincare Disk Model in Jupyter/Colab Notebook